 Checklist rubrics — was the connection stable, was the latency within acceptable range, did the performance complete — are useful for safety and reliability.
 They are poor evidence for whether a student has developed the capacity to work reflectively and artistically in a mediated ensemble environment.
 A student who achieved a stable connection by following instructions exactly and a student who achieved it by diagnosing a routing error mid-session look identical on a checklist.
 They have had very different learning experiences.

 Portfolio assessment addresses this by making the reasoning visible.
-When a student can explain why they chose a particular buffer configuration given the specific network characteristics of that session, how that choice affected the musical phrasing in the piece they were rehearsing, and what they would change next time — that is evidence of something real.
-It is also harder to assess than a timing log, which is probably why most programmes avoid it.
+When a student can explain why they chose a particular buffer configuration given the specific network characteristics of that session, how that choice affected the musical phrasing in the piece they were rehearsing, and what they would change next time, the portfolio provides evidence about their stated reasoning.
+That evidence still requires criteria, interpretation and corroboration; we do not have comparative data about how commonly programmes use it.

 The argument is not that quantitative indicators are useless.
-It is that they function better as scaffolding for reflective judgement than as the primary evidence of learning.
-Mixed assessment ecologies — technical logs plus journals plus portfolio syntheses — are more honest about what is actually happening educationally.
+It is that they function better as scaffolding for reflective judgement than as the sole evidence of learning.
+We propose combining technical logs, journals and portfolio syntheses because each makes a different part of the process inspectable; the present account does not show that this mix is superior.

 What This Does Not Solve